O Q

 Camellia pingguoensis Fang (1980).

 Subgenus Thea; Section Chrysantha: Series Chrysanthae.
+Synonym: Camellia terminalis Liang & Su, 1985.
 Shrub 1-3 m tall.
 Leaves coriaceous, ovate, rarely lanceolate, 5-9.5 cm long x 1.4-3.5 cm wide, apices acute.
 Flowers terminal, axillary, golden yellow, 1.5-2.3 cm across, pedicellate.
 Seeds very small.
-Synonym: C.terminalis Liang & Su, 1985.
-Distribution: Guangxi Province, China, on limestone hills.
+Distribution: Guangxi province China on limestone hills.

 Camellia piquetiana (Pierre ex Lanessan.)
 Sealy (1958).

 Subgenus Protocamellia; Section Piquetia.
 Shrub or small tree 2-5 m tall.
 Leaves oblong-elliptic, shortly acute, 29-42 cm long x 9.5-12.5 cm wide.
-Flowers shortly pedicellate, axillary, solitary or in groups of 3-5 on short branches, light purple, 4.5 cm across with 8 or more petals.
-Distinguished from C.krempfi by reason of its large leaves.
-Synonyms: Thea piquetiana, Piguetia piquetiana.
+Flowers shortly pedicellate, axillary, solitary or in groups of 3-5 on short branhes, light purple, 4.5 cm across with 8 or more petals.
+Distinguished from other species than C. krempfi by reason of its large leaves.
+Synonym: Thea piquetiana, Piguetia piquetiana.
 Distribution: Vietnam.

 Camellia pitardii var. pitardii Cohen-Stuart (1916).